openEDI/open-data-access-tools/docs/_sources/contribute.rst.txt

 6. Create a pull request.
 7. NREL reviews and merges after success.

-Besides, please note that this may generate cost under your AWS account if there were ``cdk`` operations during the development process.
+Also, please note that this may generate cost under your AWS account if there were ``cdk`` operations during the development process.

 Enjoy!